terrafx/terrafx/docs/project/Building.md

  * `dotnet test`
  * `dotnet pack`

-On Unix, [TerraFX.Unix.slnf] should be used instead of [TerraFX.sln] as it excludes any projects that are incapable of building such as the WinForms support.
+On Unix, [TerraFX.NonDesktop.slnf] should be used instead of [TerraFX.sln] as it excludes any projects that are incapable of building such as the WinForms support.